- The definition of ineluctable is something that will definitely happen.

 An example of an ineluctable act is the sun rising every day.

-Origin: L ineluctabilis < in-, not + eluctabilis, that can be resisted by struggling < eluctari, to struggle < ex-, out + luctari, to struggle < IE base *leug-, to bend > lock, Gr lygos, supple twig
+Origin: L ineluctabilis from in-, not plush eluctabilis, that can be resisted by struggling from eluctari, to struggle from ex-, out plush luctari, to struggle from Indo-European base an unverified form leug-, to bend from source lock, Glassical Greek lygos, supple twig

 Used by arrangement with John Wiley & Sons, Inc.